IntersectMBO/cardano-node-tests/README.md

 * clone this repo
 * run `./.github/regression.sh`

+---
+**NOTE** <!-- markdownlint-disable-line MD036 -->

+It takes ~ 30 mins for local cluster instance to get from Byron to Babbage.
+If it seems that tests are stuck, they are likely just waiting for local cluster instances to be fully started.

+---

+To start local cluster directly in Babbage, set `CI_FAST_CLUSTER=1`.

-The execution can be configured using env variables described in section below.
+The execution can be configured using env variables described in the section below.

 In addition, you can use

 * `NODE_REV` - revison of `cardano-node` (default: master HEAD)
+* `CI_FAST_CLUSTER` - start local cluster directly in Babbage era, without going from Byron -> ... -> Babbage (same effect as `SCRIPTS_DIRNAME=babbage_fast`)
 * `CI_ENABLE_DBSYNC` - specifies if tests will setup db-sync and perform db-sync checks (default: unset)
 * `DBSYNC_REV` - revison of `cardano-db-sync` (default: master HEAD)